ZeroSync/ZeroSync/docs/roadmap.md

 Measure the performance of *assumevalid* proofs and optimise them until we can further extend them with the validation of Bitcoin Scripts.

-- 👷‍♂️ Benchmark the *assumevalid proof* with blocks full of transactions
+- 👷‍♂️ Benchmark the *assumevalid proof* with blocks full of transactions (e.g. up to 3500 TXs)
 - 👷‍♂️ Identify the performance bottlenecks and see if there are any showstoppers
 - 👷‍♂️ Optimise the bottlenecks until we can start to add Script validation